knocklabs/docs/pages/send-notifications/setting-preferences.md

 ### Client integration

-The preference API can also be invoked from the front-end, providing you have authenticated a user first and have a valid API token.
-Please note: only the current users preferences can be set from the client.
+The preferences API can also be invoked from the client, providing you have authenticated a user first and have a valid API token.
+Please note only the current user's preferences can be set from the client.

 ### Retrieving the preferences for the current user